 Difference Between Cedarwood And Sandalwood | Cedarwood Vs. Sandalwood

 Cedarwood oil and sandalwood oil are very popular essential oils that are famous for their unique scents.
-Both Cedarwood and sandalwood have been used for centuries for their medicinal and therapeutic benefits (1).
+Both Cedarwood and sandalwood have been used for centuries for their many beneficial benefits (1).
 They have been used as a part of traditional medicine for ages.

 Despite these similarities, there are certain differences as well between the two.
 In this post, the difference between these two oils is discussed in detail.